 monday work management: Best for Custom Fields

 monday work management is a popular project management tool for individuals, small project teams, and enterprise teams alike.
 It sets itself apart with a highly visual, customizable, and intuitive interface that enables individual users to create projects and tasks with dozens of custom fields, labels, and column types to fit their particular needs.
-It is also one of the few solutions that gives Free plan users access to dashboard widgets, though widget options and quantities may be limited unless users subscribe to a paid plan.
+It is also one of the few free project management tools that give users access to dashboard widgets at no cost, though widget options and quantities may be limited unless users subscribe to a paid plan.

 Key Features